lucia-auth/lucia/documentation/content/guidebook/github-oauth/$express.md

 You can check if the user has already registered with your app by checking `GithubUserAuth.getExistingUser`.
 Internally, this is done by checking if a [key](/basics/keys) with the GitHub user id already exists.

 If they're a new user, you can create a new Lucia user (and key) with [`GithubUserAuth.createUser()`](/reference/oauth/interfaces#createuser).
-The type for `attributes` property is `Lucia.DatabaseUserAttributes`, which we added `github_username` to previously.
+The type for `attributes` property is `Lucia.DatabaseUserAttributes`, which we added `username` to previously.
 You can access the GitHub user data with `GithubUserAuth.githubUser`, as well as the access tokens with `GithubUserAuth.githubTokens`.

 ```ts
 const { getExistingUser, githubUser, createUser } =